alexbelloni/hubbottwo/README.md

 ## Deployment

-coding on GitHub
+Coding on GitHub
-deployment on Heroku
+Deployment on Heroku

 ## Restart the bot